ArtemUntila/kotlin-analysis-slicing/README.md

 }
 ```

-The code above will not be compilable, and besides declaration of variable `y` we also have to include all assignments
+The code above will not be compilable, and besides including the declaration of the variable `y` we also have to include
-to this variable, because it must be initialized.
+all assignments to this variable, because it must be initialized.
 And this is the reason why we use static analyzer.

-The final sliced and compilable program after static analysis and excluding of truly unused statements:
+The final sliced and compilable program after static analysis:

 ```kotlin
 fun main() {